JasonPinelo95/Sparse_Matrix/README.md

 ## Motivation

-A network is composed of system’s components often called nodes or vertices and the direct interactions between them, called links or edges.
+A network is composed of elements often called nodes or vertices and the direct interactions between them, called links or edges.
 Figure 1 shows a small subset of (a) the internet, where routers are connected to each other; (b) Hollywood actor network, where two actors are connected if they played in the same movie; (c) protein-protein interaction network, where two